sourab-jadav/react-fullstack/readMe.md

-redux manages the data that underlies your application application state can be easily accessed redux state is provided to react components via react-redux a small connector library
+redux manages the data that underlies your application application state can be easily accessed redux state is provided to react components via react-redux a small connector library steps in using the redux
+1 - create a default application state using a json file server/defaultState.js store/index.js

+index.js till line 4